krother/Biopython_Tutorial/first_steps.md

 ## 4. Print annotation of a GenBank file

-Load the GenBank file `ap006852.gbk`.
+Load the GenBank file :::file data/ap006852.gbk .
 In contrast to a FastA file, this one contains not only the sequence, but a rich set of annotations.
 Load the file as follows:

+    :::python
     records = list(SeqIO.parse("ap006852.gbk", "genbank"))
     dna = records[0]